barteljan/VISPER/docs/README-VISPER-Sourcery.md

 | no  |  x | x  |   |   |
 |  project |   |   | x  | x  |

+### Hint

+There are two sorts of code generation. inLine Code is inserted in your Code, the other generated code gets saved to the 'generated` folder.

 ### WithAutoGeneralInitializers - Generating a default initializer for a struct

 Assume the following: You have a struct and want specific initializers.
 VISPER-sourcery comes with a template that can generate convenience initializers.